wxj881027/TaterClient-ddnet-Qimeng/README.md

 [![Build](https://github.com/sjrc6/TaterClient-ddnet/workflows/Build/badge.svg)](https://github.com/sjrc6/TaterClient-ddnet/actions/workflows/build.yaml)

 ### Taters custom ddnet client with some small modifications

 Not guarenteed to be bug free, but I will try to fix them.

 If ddnet devs are reading this and want to steal my changes please feel free.

 Thanks to tela for the logo png <3

-### Links:
+### Links

 [Discord](https://discord.gg/BgPSapKRkZ)
 [Website](https://tclient.app)

-# Installation:
+### Installation

 Download from https://github.com/sjrc6/TaterClient-ddnet/releases, or build it using the build instuctions from the main repository.

-# Settings Page:
+### Settings Page

 ![image](https://github.com/user-attachments/assets/a6ccb206-9fed-48be-a2d2-8fc50a6be882)
 ![image](https://github.com/user-attachments/assets/9251509a-d852-41ac-bf6b-9a610db08945)
 ![image](https://github.com/user-attachments/assets/47dab977-1311-4963-a11a-81b78005b12b)